Stalinist repressions in Azerbaijan: Stalin's rise to power

 Lenin's illness intensified the struggle between factions within the Communist Party.
 At the top echelons, there was a ruthless struggle for succession.
 Within the Politburo, Joseph Stalin, Grigory Zinoviev, and Lev Kamenev formed a "troika" against Leon Trotsky.
 After Trotsky's defeat, Stalin turned against his former allies in the troika.
 In 1926, Trotsky, who rejected Stalin's theory of socialism's victory in one country, joined forces with Grigory Zinoviev and Lev Kamenev to form a united opposition.
 In 1927, several events occurred that led to the beginning of Stalin's repressions.
 In May, England broke off diplomatic relations with the Soviet Union, and on June 7, Soviet ambassador Pyotr Voykov was assassinated by a monarchist in Warsaw.
 As there were still a small number of monarchists and white guards in the opposition camp, they were the first to face repression.
 The killing of Voykov led to the complete destruction of monarchist and white guard cells throughout the USSR.
 England's "threat of war" prompted further action against intra-party rivals and dissidents.
 That summer, the NKVD arrested monarchists, white guards, landowners, merchants, priests, and churchmen in the main grain-growing regions.
 This allowed Stalin to break Bukharin's group's resistance and pass a decision to remove Lev Trotsky and Grigory Zinoviev from the Central Committee as "spies of the united opposition".

-As a result of the internal party struggle, Stalin managed to suppress his opponents.
-Lev Trotsky, a prominent figure of the revolution and the author of Trotskyism (a trend of Marxism), was expelled from the country in 1929.
-Grigory Zinoviev was also exiled, but after expressing regret for his actions, he was allowed to return to the party.
-However, in 1932, he was arrested and exiled to Kazakhstan.
-Various historians believe that Stalin came to power alone between 1926 and 1929.
-In 1929, Stalin declared it "the year of the great turn" with collectivization, industrialization, and cultural revolution as the state's strategic goals.